 Members, be sure to log in to see the registration link.

 *IMPORTANT: Because of limited seating, registration is likely to fill during member-only registration.
 Join HEAV today to claim a seat and get your discount!

 Not a member, but want to get the discount?

-Join HEAV today and get the member discount for Day at the Capitol, plus discounts for Convention and other HEAV events!
-You’ll get resource discounts, teacher ID cards, and much, much more!
-Begin saving today with your $5 Day-at-the-Capitol discount!
+Join HEAV today!
+You’ll get the member discount for this Day at the Capitol–plus discounts for the convention and other HEAV events!
+You’ll get free classes, resource discounts, teacher ID cards, and much, much more!
+Check out the member benefits here.

 Check-In and Tickets